Zimbabwe Professional Hunters

 Hunters should be hunting for mature male specimens only and must accept the judgement of their Professional hunter when it comes to animal quality.
 Not every specimen encountered will be of harvest quality and one should be prepared for this possibility.
 A hunting safari is intended to provide the best opportunity to harvest top quality animals in a lawful, fair and sportsman like manner.

-It is illegal for a non-resident foreigner to obtain a Zimbabwean Professional Hunter’s license – and as such it is illegal for them to conduct a safari in Zimbabwe.
+for a non-resident foreigner to obtain a Zimbabwean Professional Hunter’s license – and as such it is illegal for them to conduct a safari in Zimbabwe.